 While Whitney made rifles, cotton cultivation – thanks to the much-pirated cotton gin – continued to spread through the expanding southern states like wildfire.
 Demand for new lands on which to grow cotton became insatiable, and cotton production doubled every 10 years.
 With it came a sharp increase in demand for enslaved labor and expansion of the country’s dehumanizing internal slave trade.
-Tragically, the invention Whitney had thought would end slavery actually triggered the expansion of that “peculiar institution” to such a degree that, within six decades, it would lead to the United States Civil War.
-One of antebellum America’s greatest ironies was first ginned up, today in Connecticut history.
+Tragically, the invention Whitney had thought would make his fortune actually triggered the expansion of enslavement to such a degree that, within six decades, it would lead to the United States Civil War.
+The country’s greatest cataclysm was ginned up, today in Connecticut history.

 “The Cotton Gin,” Eli Whitney Museum & Workshop